avosa/mission_game/README.md

 ## Getting started

-Install the gem locally on your Mac/PC as:
+Install the gem locally on your Mac/PC

 ```sh
 gem install mission_game